Body Flexion

 Soundboard Locked to Sides

 If you are concerned about the added weight of the lamination, don't be.
 I have eliminated the transverse brace, fretboard patch, wing grafts, and any other useless addition of wood to the upper bout.
 With a 2-layer wood lamination (three layers total, including the soundboard), the total weight ends up a bit lighter to what it would have been with a traditional design.
 The soundboard can be made even lighter by replacing the two layers of Mahogany with a quasi-isotropic carbon fiber plate.
-Remember, in addition to losing the extraneous upper bout bracing, I also remove material from the sides, kerfing, and neck block (to lock the upper bout in place.
+Remember, in addition to losing the extraneous upper bout bracing, I also remove material from the sides, kerfing, and neck block (to lock the upper bout in place).

 NOTE: Earlier, I mentioned a trade-off of this design.
 I realize that this approach has immobilized a large section of the soundboard, specifically an area of the upper bout that has never been known to produce the majority of the sound we associate with the acoustic guitar.
 Any alteration anywhere on any soundboard will affect its sound.
 The question should be, "If anyone even notices a difference in sound, will they like the sound of my guitar after I have immobilized the neck block?"
-I have had no issues with this.

-Beyond Usual Plates
+Beyond Usual

-Beyond Usual Plates
+Beyond Usual

 Summary